survivejs/webpack-book/manuscript/developing/02_development_server.md

     stats: "errors-only",

     // Parse host and port from env to allow customization.
+    // If you use Docker, Vagrant or Cloud9, set host: "0.0.0.0";
     //
-    // If you use Docker, Vagrant or Cloud9, set
-    // host: "0.0.0.0";
-    //
-    // 0.0.0.0 is available to all network devices
+    // 0.0.0.0 is available to all network devices unlike default.
-    // unlike default `localhost`.
     host: process.env.HOST, // Defaults to `localhost`
     port: process.env.PORT, // Defaults to 8080
     open: true, // Open the page in browser